Dr Janet Sumner has a huge passion for the natural

-Ireland, and going in search of a wide variety of wildlife including small mammals
+and going in search of a wide variety of wildlife including small mammals and

 and lava flows

-Keynes, and Project Leader for joint BBC-Open University Science Broadcast Projects.
+in Milton Keynes, and Project Leader for joint BBC-Open University Science Broadcast

-such as Stromboli or Etna, where she does her research, or even fire-walking on
+volcanoes such as Stromboli or Etna, where she does her research, or even fire-walking

 the last 10 years she has been travelling the world researching volcanoes.